 - Expand Components > Display

 There are a lot of variables regarding the monitor and the graphics card.
-This information may be especially useful for technicians or developers — certainly not for average people.
+This information may be useful for technicians, engineers, and developers who need a deeper level of the monitor specifications.

 You can export the information table by heading to File > Export > give a name > Save.
 The exported file is in the form of a TXT file.